davawen/keal/README.md

 Concretely, here is how communication looks like:
 ```
 (start up)
-<- F:firefox
+<- -firefox
-<- I:com.firefox.icon
+<- *com.firefox.icon
-<- F:chromium
+<- -chromium
-<- C:Google's browser
+<- =Google's browser
-<- F:edge
+<- -edge
-<- E:
+<- %
 -> firefox
 (launches firefox)
 ```

-Different options are indicated by a letter followed by a colon.
+Different options are indicated by a symbol followed by their value.
-Choices are started by a capital F.
-You can optionally add an icon and a comment with I and C.
+Choices are started with dashes, you can optionally add an icon or a comment with `*` and `=`.
-When the choice list is over, it sends out `E:`, and waits on stdin.
+When the choice list is over, send out `%`, and wait on stdin for a response.